-As described in Section \ref{sec:tidesandviscoelasticity}, there exist various viscoelastic models based on theoretical and laboratory results.
-Since the nominal values of the effective relaxation time of ice could be close to the orbital period (tidal forcing period) of Enceladus, we examine the choice of Maxwell and Andrade viscoelastic models by computing the tidal response components (Love numbers and heat) using both models.
-Our analysis shows that if the viscosity of the ice shell is sufficiently high due to the low temperature ($\eta_{\rm shell}\gtrsim 10^{18}$~Pa.s), its relaxation time will be significantly longer than the forcing period, implying a predominantly elastic behavior of the shell, and therefore the choice of the viscoelastic model does not significantly affect the response (Figure~\ref{fig:maxdifferencetidal} in Appendix \ref{sec:viscoelasticmodels}).
-However, if the viscosity of the ice shell is such that the relaxation time ($\tau_M~=~\eta_{\rm shell}/\mu_{\rm shell}$) is close to the forcing period, that is, $\eta_{\rm shell}~\approx~10^{13-14}$~Pa.s, the Maxwell and Andrade viscoelastic models predict very different surface deformation ($\sim$3~m, see Figure~\ref{fig:maxdifferencetidal} in Appendix \ref{sec:viscoelasticmodels}).
-The two viscoelastic models differ more significantly in their predicted imaginary component of the response, and thus the generated frictional heat, as opposed to the real part of the response which is largely determined by the rigidity of the body.
-The difference in total tidal heating generated in both the ice shell and the core, following the difference in the $k_2$ amplitude and the phase, can reach several GW.
-Although we do not rule out the applicability of the Maxwell viscoelastic model \citep[see e.g.,][]{hussmann_etal16}, for further calculations in this paper, we adopt the Andrade model because of its capability to consider transitional anelastic mechanisms missing in the Maxwell model.
-The extent to which Enceladus's tidal response deviates from a Maxwell body to an Andrade or more complex viscoelastic body is determined by the large-scale rheological state of its interior (see e.g., \citet{Bagheri2022TidalOverview, bierson24} for discussions on various viscoelastic models).
+As described in Section~\ref{sec:tidesandviscoelasticity}, various viscoelastic models exist based on theoretical and laboratory results.
+Because the nominal values of the effective relaxation time of ice could be close to the orbital period (tidal forcing period) of Enceladus, we examine the choice of Maxwell and Andrade viscoelastic models by computing the tidal response components (Love numbers and heat) using both models.
+Our analysis shows that if the viscosity of the ice shell is sufficiently high due to the low temperature ($\eta_{\rm shell}\gtrsim 10^{18}$~Pa.s), its relaxation time will be significantly longer than the forcing period, implying a predominantly elastic behavior of the shell, and therefore the choice of the viscoelastic model does not significantly affect the response (See Appendix~\ref{sec:viscoelasticmodels}).
+However, if the viscosity of the ice shell is such that the relaxation time ($\tau_M~=~\eta_{\rm shell}/\mu_{\rm shell}$) is close to the forcing period, that is, $\eta_{\rm shell}~\approx~10^{13-14}$~Pa.s, Maxwell and Andrade viscoelastic models predict considerably different surface deformation ($\sim$3~m, see Appendix \ref{sec:viscoelasticmodels}).
+The two viscoelastic models differ more significantly in their predicted imaginary component of the response, and thus in the generated frictional heat.
+The real part of the response is largely determined by the rigidity of the body.
+The difference in total tidal heating generated in the ice shell and the core can reach several GW.
+Although we do not rule out the applicability of the Maxwell viscoelastic model \citep[see e.g.,][]{hussmann_etal16}, for further calculations in this paper, we adopt the Andrade model because of its ability to capture transitional anelastic mechanisms missing in the Maxwell model.
+The extent to which Enceladus's tidal response deviates from a Maxwell body to an Andrade or more complex viscoelastic body is determined by the large-scale rheological state of its interior (see, e.g., \citet{Bagheri2022TidalOverview, bierson24} for discussions on viscoelastic models).
 We investigate the sensitivity of Enceladus's tidal response to the choice of Andrade parameters in Appendix~\ref{sec:viscoelasticmodels}.